t1mm3/weld_tpch/README.md

  * Part of Weld benchmarks [3]

 ### Q9
- * GroupBy on string key, not clear how to do that
+ * GroupBy on string key, not clear how to do that, tried but will segfault
+ * We use a string dictionary now

 ## References
 * [1] Tim Gubner and Peter Boncz, Exploring Query Execution Strategies for JIT, Vectorization and SIMD, ADMS 2017, https://t1mm3.github.io/assets/papers/adms17.pdf